A Predictive Non-Holomorphic Modular $A_4$ Linear Seesaw Framework Testable at DUNE

 \subsection{Predictions from the model}

-Our model accommodates both Normal Ordering (NO) and Inverted Ordering (IO) of neutrino masses for phenomenologically viable values of the complex modulus parameter $\tau$.
+Our model accommodates both Normal Ordering (NO) as well as Inverted Ordering (IO) of neutrino masses for phenomenologically viable values of the complex modulus parameter $\tau$.
 The allowed regions in the complex $\tau$-plane are shown in Fig.~\ref{fig:ret-imt}, where we scan the parameter space by varying $\mathrm{Re}(\tau)$ in the range $[-0.5,\,0.5]$ and $\mathrm{Im}(\tau)$ in the range $[0.86,\,5]$.
-Best fit points are shown with a red asterisk symbol, and the corresponding best-fit values of $\mathrm{Re}(\tau)$ and $\mathrm{Im}(\tau)$ are summarized in Table~\ref{tab:best-fit-param}.
+Best fit points are shown with red asterisk symbol, and the corresponding best-fit values of $\mathrm{Re}(\tau)$ and $\mathrm{Im}(\tau)$ are summarized in Table~\ref{tab:best-fit-param}.
 For the normal ordering case, the analysis yields best-fit values $\mathrm{Re}(\tau)=0.02$ and $\mathrm{Im}(\tau)=2.26$.
-In contrast, for the inverted ordering scenario, the model prefers comparatively smaller values of the modulus parameters, with $\mathrm{Re}(\tau)=-0.32$ and $\mathrm{Im}(\tau)=1.5$.
+In contrast, for the inverted ordering scenario, the model prefers comparatively smaller values of the modulus parameter, with $\mathrm{Re}(\tau)=-0.32$ and $\mathrm{Im}(\tau)=1.5$.

-Varying the value of $\tau$ within the range given in Table~\ref{tab:best-fit-param}, we obtain the allowed parameter regions among $\sin^2 \theta_{13}$, $\sin^2 \theta_{23}$, $\Delta m^2_{31}$, and $\delta_{CP}$, as shown in Figs.~\ref{fig:allowed-no-io} and \ref{fig:th23-ldm-dcp}.
+Varying the value of $\tau$ within the range given in Table~\ref{tab:best-fit-param}, we obtain the allowed parameter regions among $\sin^2 \theta_{13}$, $\sin^2 \theta_{23}$, $\Delta m^2_{21}$, $\Delta m^2_{31}$, and $\delta_{CP}$, as shown in Figs.~\ref{fig:allowed-no-io} and \ref{fig:th23-ldm-dcp}.
 The left panels correspond to the NO, while the right panels correspond to the IO.
-The scattered points represent the parameter space allowed by the model, and the color bar indicates the corresponding $\chi^2$ values of the data points.
+The scattered points represent the parameter space allowed by the model, and the color bars indicate the corresponding $\chi^2$ values of the data points.
 The $2\sigma$ and $3\sigma$ NuFIT regions are indicated by the green shaded bands.
 The solid and dashed contours depict the allowed parameter space of the DUNE experiment.
 Here, we compare the parameter space predicted by the model with the parameter-constrained regions expected from DUNE.
 Our model allows $\delta_{CP}$ within the full range $[0, 360^\circ]$ and $\sin^2 \theta_{23}$ within $[0.44, 0.60]$.
-The predicted values of $\sin^2 \theta_{13}$ and $\Delta m^2_{31}$ lie within the region allowed by NuFIT.
+The predicted values of $\sin^2 \theta_{13}$, $\Delta m^2_{21}$, and $\Delta m^2_{31}$ lie within the region allowed by NuFIT.

 The allowed regions for the DUNE experiment shown in Fig.~\ref{fig:allowed-no-io} are obtained by minimizing over the oscillation parameters $\theta_{23}$, $\Delta m^2_{31}$, and $\delta_{CP}$, except when the corresponding parameter space is explicitly displayed.
 From Fig.~\ref{fig:allowed-no-io}, it is evident that DUNE will strongly constrain $\theta_{23}$, $\delta_{CP}$, and $\Delta m^2_{31}$, whereas it has limited sensitivity to $\theta_{13}$.
 The sensitivity to $\theta_{13}$ at DUNE is affected by parameter degeneracies.
 In contrast, reactor experiments such as Daya Bay, RENO, and Double Chooz provide high-precision measurements of $\theta_{13}$.